-- Master Flow: where advanced users can construct complex master flows, incorporating multiple data flows and models, scripts, APIs, and more.
+- Master Flow: where users can construct a master workflow, incorporating multiple data flows and models, scripts, APIs, and more.

 - Data Flow: a set of functions and tools for importing, cleaning, embellishing and preparing data for analysis.